dair68/Bootstrap-Portfolio/README.md

 # Bootstrap-Portfolio
-Another portfolio site, this time made with Bootstrap.
+The same portfolio site, this time made in Bootstrap!
+With state of the art resizing and smart of use of the Bootstrap grid.